HimanshuKushwahadev27/ActiveConnectionScanner/README.md

 pip install -r requirements.txt
 Usage
-Run the main script:
+install the script:

-python -m ip_threat_scanner.main
+pip install -e .

+then run it:
+ipnetstatscanner

 The tool will display active connections and threat information for each IP.